JuliaAI/LearnAPI.jl/docs/src/model_traits.md

 varying lengths, as in `fit(model, verbosity, X, y)` and `fit(model, verbosity, X, y, w)`.
 A non-zero value is a promise that `fit` includes a signature of sufficient length to include the variable.

+†† Assuming no [optional data interface](@ref data_interface) is implemented.
+See docstring for the general case.

 ## Derived Traits